mlauret/ROS-kinetic-tutorial-tech.IO/markdowns/6-cli/cli.md

 Here is an example of CLI for a ROS environmnent :
 @[Example : Click run to open a terminal]({"command": "./open_terminal.bash"})

-> Ok cool I have a terminal, I feel like a hacker, but what do I do with it now ?
+> Ok cool, I have a terminal, I feel like a hacker, now what ?

 You have a lot of CLI tools shipped with ROS.
 Here is some of them :